 The main advantage of using common plant names is ease of usage and common understanding in certain geographical areas and, conversely, the prevention of confusion among the laymen who do not understand Latin.
 Latin names are also difficult to memorize.
 For these reasons, some organizations and government agencies are attempting to create a list of official names based on the country’s native or official language.

 It will be a great advantage to those who are engaged in disseminating or learning the fundamentals of crop farming and to the agricultural extension workers if they are also familiar with common names.
-However, It is impractical, even preposterous, to try to convince the layman to memorize and use scientific names.
+However, It is impractical, even preposterous, to try to convince the laymen to memorize and use scientific names.

 In the Philippines, ginseng became so popular among men as a medicinal plant, primarily for its purported aphrodisiac property.
 It was even featured on a national television.
 The root is harvested from the base of the trunk downward, washed, and inserted into a wide-mouthed bottle with wine or liquor.
 Some use the stem and leaves.
+The liquor is consumed as a magical decoction, never mind the taste of rot.

 How Buddha belly plant came to be called ginseng is difficult to establish, but it is believed that it started from ornamental plant nurseries which sell the plant for profit.